muratk5n/thirdwave/en/2008/03/revolutionary-wealth-toffler.md

 the heavens.

-All our institutions, from central banks to blood banks, factories to ﬁre-houses, art museums to airports were in fact originally conceived by business innovators and social inventors who faced far more entrenched resistance to change than we ﬁnd in the advanced economies today.
+All our institutions, from central banks to blood banks, factories to fire-houses, art museums to airports were in fact originally conceived by business innovators and social inventors who faced far more entrenched resistance to change than we find in the advanced economies today.
 And many of their innovations in business and society have been at least as important as those in technology.